intuitivecomputing/franka-panda/README.md

 5. Select [Activate FCI] from the drop-down menu in the top right corner of Desk GUI

-6. half-press the external enabling button to activate the robot
+6. Make sure the activation button is pulled up (or half-press the external enabling button to activate the robot)

 7. Launch a terminal.
 Enter your desired workspace (i.e. catkin_ws).
 Source the setup file (i.e. source devel/setup.bash).

-8. In the terminal, enter ```roslaunch franka_example_controllers move_to_start.launch robot_ip:=172.16.0.2 load_gripper:=true robot:=panda```  before using any other ROS controllers to control the robot (otherwise it will generate an error, since all the example starts from this starting position).
+8. In the terminal, enter ```roslaunch franka_example_controllers move_to_start.launch robot_ip:=172.16.0.2 load_gripper:=true robot:=panda```  to move the robot to the home position.

 &nbsp;

-## ROS Controller Examples
+## Franka ROS Controller Examples
 * package descriptions and controller details can be found at [franka_example_controllers_plugin.xml]
 1. ```roslaunch franka_example_controllers cartesian_impedance_example_controller.launch robot_ip:=172.16.0.2 load_gripper:=true robot:=panda ``` -> use a interactive interface in RViz to control the cartesian rotation and transformation of the robot end effector.